jhatch3/C/README.md

 # About
-While I learn C I will be constantly updating this repo with projects I do.
+While I learn C, I will be constantly updating this repo with projects I do.